QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ```
 poll thread — one sweep every PollInterval
   service      calls the read: once per watched id, or once for all orders (by class)
-  brokerage    the read asks the broker and converts each order to a BrokerOrderState
+  brokerage    the read asks the broker and converts each order to a BrokerageOrderSnapshot
   service      sends each state to the brokerage's message handler
                (waits in the queue while an order request holds the lock)
   service      counts failed reads: three sweeps in a row -> one Warning